realeroberto/bashlets/README.md

 A reasonably sane GNU/Linux environment is assumed to be at hand; support for FreeBSD and Cygwin is available (in _homeopathic dilution_), yet highly experimental.

+Moreover, the [jq](https://stedolan.github.io/jq/) command-line JSON processor is needed in order to communicate with the Github API.

 	$ git clone https://github.com/bashlets/bashlets.git
 	$ cd bashlets
 	$ make install